gebeuhler/secret-santa/README.md

 Optional: Implement at least 2 algorithms/implementations.
 Use your judgement on how to design it.

 To compile program:

 javac src/*.java -d bin

-To run program interpreter style:
+To run program:

 java -cp bin RunSecretSanta

+To compile tests:

+javac -cp lib/*:src test/*.java -d bin

+To run tests:

+java -cp lib/*:bin TestRunner